 Gobble Gobble...
-Well... the leaves are turning, and soon there will be frost on the pumpkin... (at least here in Nebraska)...
-So Thanksgiving must be just around the corner!
+Well... the leaves will be turning soon and there will be frost on the pumpkin... (at least here in Nebraska) ...So, Thanksgiving must be just around the corner!

-You can find the free Sunday School lessons you need for the holiday right here!
-And you'll find crafts and activities to go along with each lesson plan!
+Find free Sunday School lessons for Turkey Day right here!
+You will find lots of Crafts and Activities to go along with each lesson plan!

 Preschool to Elementary ages will love this Lesson for Children and its fun activities and crafts!
 (Like the "Turkey Cup" pictured here...)